Belly Button Piercing: Pain, Healing, Cost, Aftercare, Jewelry

 2. Floating Belly Button Piercing

 This unique type of piercing is a good one to get if you want to stand out.
-It gets its name from the fact that the finished piercing looks like there is a single piece of jewelry "floating" above the belly button.
+The Floating belly button piercing gets its name from the fact that the finished piercing looks like there is a single piece of jewelry "floating" above the belly button.

 The look is accomplished with a short curved barbell.
 However, the end of the barbell that comes through the belly button is small and/or flat, making it difficult or impossible to see.